quadbio/RNAseq_tutorial/Tutorial.md

 cat ../SRR_Acc_List.txt | xargs fasterq-dump --threads 5 --progress
 gzip *.fastq
 ```

+>***NOTE***
+>The `fasterq-dump` command firstly downloads the data in the SRA format and stores at the home folder.
+Due to the limitations on home storage in Euler, this step may fail when your home storage quota is gone (you can check with `lquota ~` at the Euler login node).
+In that case, you have several options.
+One is to swtich to use `prefetch`+`fastq-dump`.
+Option two is to do the download at your own computer and then transfer the data to Euler similar to when transferring the SRR accession list.
+Option three is to split the accession list into several pieces, and every time run fasterq-dump on one piece and make sure to delete the SRA files from the previous run before starting the next piece.

 Once the download is finished, you can list the files in your working directory and see whether you can all the files as expected.
 They should all be named as [SRR Accession].fastq.gz.